 You can register a maximum of two (2) devices per username.
 This includes computers, game consoles, and routers.
-If you are using a router, you must register that router with the network, and then you can connect multiple computers through that router.
+If you are using a router, you must register that router with ResNet, then you can connect multiple computers through that router.
 Any computers that are connected through that router are the responsibility of the customer who registered the router.

 Your hardware address will be a set of 6 pairs of 2 characters from 0-9 or A-F.

-In addition to providing the residential network, ResNet offers limited computer support for undergraduate students in Arts, Science and Engineering.
+In addition to providing the Internet services on the wired network, ResNet offers limited computer support for undergraduate students in Arts, Science and Engineering.
 We do not support hardware problems; however, we do support most software issues for Windows and Macintosh computers.
 We do NOT support Linux systems.
 We do NOT do data backups for customers, but we will help you if you need support backing up data to your own media.

 If you have a problem with your computer, you can stop by the IT Center Student Help Desk in Rush Rhees library.
 If we determine your computer has a hardware problem, your computer will be returned to you with the recommendation that you contact the manufacturer for further support.
 If it is a software issue, we will give our best effort to resolve the issue.
 We do not provide operating, application or other system media.
 You must supply your own system media.